faizanvahevaria/chrisamow.github.io/_posts/2016-11-21-fuzzy-finding-windows.md

 <img src="/images/screen_fzf_winact.gif" width="1000" >

 finally, my bad habit of opening new browser windows instead of tabs pays off!
+it may seem silly, but despite trying to limit myself, I often have a few dozen windows open each on 2 or more browser(s)/instances...

+(I changed away from using xdotool, to using just wmctrl after I did the screen capture.)